aandergr/kspalculator/README.md

 decoupler (which weights 50 kg) as we're building the launcher stage.

 The payload for the launcher stage is 6370 kg (i.e. the lander stage plus 50 kg stack decoupler).
-Safe Delta-v and acceleration requirements for a launch to LKO have been found out to be 905 m/s with 13 m/s² at 1 ATM and then 3650 m/s with 13 m/s² at 0.18 ATM.
+Safe Delta-v and acceleration requirements for a launch to Low Kerbin Orbit have been found out to be 905 m/s with 13 m/s² at 1 ATM and then 3650 m/s with 13 m/s² at 0.18 ATM.

 We want to use solid fuel boosters for the launch, so we add `--boosters`.
 Additionaly, we prefer engines with thrust vectoring as it may be helpful to counteract turbulences during launch, so we add `--gimbal`. *Small* is